 In general, cloud transformation is the broader concept, referring to the entire project of moving an organization, including IT infrastructure, applications, data, and processes to the Cloud.
 Theoretically, cloud migration refers to only a part of a cloud transformation, describing the actual shifting towards the cloud.
 However, cloud migration and cloud transformation are often used synonymously.

 A cloud migration needs sound planning, a thought-through strategy and often requires the entire organization to support the process.
-For an organization to become cloud-based, there are five main steps to take:
+For an organization to become cloud-based, there are four main steps to take:

-We’ll cover each transformation phase with ane extended summary, more details and additional resources (posters, videos).The 5 phases of a Cloud Transformation
+We’ll cover each transformation phase with an extended summary, more details and additional resources (posters, videos).The 5 phases of a Cloud Transformation

 Every cloud transformation project roots in one question: “What’s the business value for the company of moving to the cloud (or another cloud)?”
 The company's internal stakeholders need to align on their desired business outcomes to ensure a goal-oriented transformation process.
 Possible business values pursued by a cloud migration could be: